All About Lily Chou-Chou

-All About Lily Chou-Chou (リリイ・シュシュのすべて, Rirī Shushu no Subete) is a 2001 Japanese experimental coming-of-age film, written, directed, and edited by Shunji Iwai.
-The narrative follows several 14-year-old Japanese students, examining how enigmatic solo musician Lily Chou-Chou influences their lives.
+All About Lily Chou-Chou (リリイ・シュシュのすべて, Rirī Shushu no Subete) is a 2001 Japanese experimental psychological drama film, written, directed, and edited by Shunji Iwai.
+The narrative follows several 14-year-old Japanese students living in Ashikaga, Tochigi, examining how enigmatic solo musician Lily Chou-Chou influences their lives.

 The film is noted for an unconventional visual style which includes many jump cuts and shots with disjunctive contents, as well as for an elliptical narrative.
 These features, which have led the film to be described as restless or "explosive", are viewed by critics as efforts to artistically evoke the emotional lives of disaffected Japanese youth.

 Critics mostly expressed positive views on All About Lily Chou-Chou.
-While some found the story's ambiguity frustrating, the film's lyricism drew praise.
+While some found the story's ambiguity frustrating, the film's lyricism, visuals, and soundtrack drew praise.
 The film has gained a cult following both domestically and internationally in the years after its release.

 Plot

 All About Lily Chou-Chou follows the lives of two boys, Yūichi Hasumi and Shūsuke Hoshino, from the start of junior high school into their second year.
 The film follows a nonlinear narrative structure, beginning midway through the story just after the second term of junior high school begins, then flashing back to the first term, then summer vacation, and then returning to the present as it covers the rest of the second term.

 Fourteen-year-old Yuichi Hasumi runs a fansite and message board dedicated to Lily Chou-Chou, his favorite singer.
 Posting under the alias "Philia," he befriends other users, including a pervasive one named "Blue Cat."
 A shy and socially outcast teenager, Yuichi is viciously bullied by his older classmate Shusuke Hoshino along with members of his gang, who beat Yuichi and force him to masturbate in front of them.

 The film flashes back to the previous year, where Shusuke is introduced as the academically gifted class president who meets Yuichi at the school's kendo club.
 The pair become close friends, and Shusuke invites Yuichi to stay over at his house, introducing him to Lily Chou-Chou's music.
 Yuichi is moved by her music, joining her cult following.
 Back at school, he develops a crush on his classmate, Yōko Kuno.

 On summer vacation, Shusuke, Yuichi, and their friends decide to take a trip to Okinawa.
 Once there, Shusuke has a traumatic near-death experience from almost drowning, and his personality changes from good-natured to dangerous and manipulative.
 Returning to school in September, he takes his place as a class bully and shows his newfound power by ruining the lives of his classmates.
 An alternative voice, that of the character Sumika Kanzaki, attributes Shusuke's personality change to the collapse of his family's business and his parents' divorce.